Legal & Licensing

 - Store and evaluate your submissions against ground truth data

-- Publicly display your individual forecast values in interactive charts and visualizations
+- Publicly display open forecast trajectories in interactive charts and visualizations

 - Display aggregated performance metrics (MAE, RMSE, etc.) on public leaderboards